-salvation, but of that which concerns the Church&#8212;it seeks it in the circumstances and habits of the moment; so that, in proportion as we advance and circumstances alter, a further difficulty will be produced.
+salvation, but of that which concerns the Church -- it seeks it in the circumstances and habits of the moment; so that, in proportion as we advance and circumstances alter, a further difficulty will be produced.

 I beseech my brethren to hear me.
 I make no question of their sincerity.
 I sympathize with them in the difficulties through which they have passed, and which have influenced their walk.
 I own the faith of several among them, who were obliged to act in the face of the most painful circumstances.
 My heart goes forth to them in all these respects.
-In aqting according to the principles set forth in the different constitutions of free churches, they will succeed, perhaps, in uniting a certain number of persons.
-Their faith, their personal influence, the wants of many souls who are seeking something better, the confidence which their persons inspire&#8212;confidence, without doubt, deserved, so far as that may be said of man&#8212; all will contribute to this; but I feel assured they will not work the work of God, such as they desire to make it.
+In acting according to the principles set forth in the different constitutions of free churches, they will succeed, perhaps, in uniting a certain number of persons.
+Their faith, their personal influence, the wants of many souls who are seeking something better, the confidence which their persons inspire -- confidence, without doubt, deserved, so far as that may be said of man -- all will contribute to this; but I feel assured they will not work the work of God, such as they desire to make it.
 I count on their love, and that they will believe me sincere.
 I expect from their Christian honesty, that they will do me the justice to believe that I have studied the word of God on this point, and that what I present to them is what I believe to be a truth of God, absolutely necessary to the blessing of His people.

 Let them smite me.
 Alas!
 I am accustomed to it; but let them hear.